voltcoder/solar_wind_induction/README.md

 just to keep the track of it

-its a hard work of mine and my college mate afterall for next I will work wil updating it soon
+its a hard work of mine and my college mate afterall for next I will be updating it soon....

 ---